Michael Wilhoite: San Francisco 49ers

 Wilhoite (second on the left) on a special teams play in Super Bowl XLVII.

 On December 14, 2011, Wilhoite was signed to the practice squad of the San Francisco 49ers.

 He was waived for final roster cuts before the start of the 2012 season, but was signed back to the practice squad on September 1, 2012.
 After being on the practice squad for twelve weeks in 2012, he was promoted to the active roster.
 He finished with 11 tackles and made several key plays on special teams during the 49ers run to Super Bowl XLVII, where they fell 34–31 to the Baltimore Ravens.

 After the Super Bowl, he remained part of the 49ers active roster the next season.

 Set to be a restricted free agent, Wilhoite was offered a tender by the 49ers on March 12, 2014.
 He signed his tender on April 21.

 On November 16, 2014, against the New York Giants, Wilhoite recorded his first career interception, which came off of Eli Manning.

 On March 8, 2016, Wilhoite signed a one-year contract extension with the 49ers.

 Seattle Seahawks

 On March 24, 2017, Wilhoite signed with the Seattle Seahawks.

 Coaching career

 New Orleans Saints

 Wilhoite was hired by the New Orleans Saints as a special teams assistant in 2019.

 Los Angeles Chargers

 On February 14, 2021, the Los Angeles Chargers hired Wilhoite as their linebackers coach.

 On January 19, 2023, Wilhoite was fired by the Chargers, despite developing success stories such as Kyzir White and Drue Tranquill.

 Denver Broncos

 On February 23, 2023, the Denver Broncos hired Wilhoite as their outside linebackers coach.

 On February 23, 2025, Wilhoite was arrested and charged with second-degree assault of a police officer following an altercation at the Denver International Airport.
 Due to this incident, the Broncos announced on March 5 that they had fired Wilhoite.
+On June 8, Wilhoite's attorney announced that his charges had been dismissed.

+On July 28, 2026, Wilhoite was rehired by the Broncos as a defensive assistant following the dismissal of his charges.